 In any drainage system, a system of swales and culverts will become clogged with debris and silt, and will require regrading and/or flushing.
 Response to complaints and correction of problems in the Annexation Area will be provided in the same manner that service is provided to the Comparable Areas.
-The experience of problems in the Comparable Areas provides the basis for estimation of the complaint demands to be expected in the Annexation Area.
-The records maintained by the City Engineering Department indicate that in the past year no complaints were received from the Comparable Areas.
-Therefore, no clean-out is budgeted in this plan.
+Based on the experience of problems in the Comparable Areas, no clean-out is budgeted in this plan.